Black Sabbath: Musical style

 Black Sabbath never used to write a structured song.
 There'd be a long intro that would go into a jazz piece, then go all folky... and it worked.
 Tony Iommi—and I have said this a zillion times—should be up there with the greats.
 He can pick up a guitar, play a riff, and you say, "He's gotta be out now, he can't top that."
 Then you come back, and I bet you a billion dollars, he'd come up with a riff that'd knock your fucking socks off.

 Beginning with their third album, Master of Reality (1971), Black Sabbath began to feature tuned-down guitars.
 In 1965, before forming Black Sabbath, guitarist Tony Iommi suffered an accident while working in a sheet metal factory, losing the tips of two fingers on his right hand.
 Iommi almost gave up music, but was urged by the factory manager to listen to Django Reinhardt, a jazz guitarist who lost the use of two fingers in a fire.
 Inspired by Reinhardt, Iommi created two thimbles made of plastic and leather to cap off his missing fingertips.
 The guitarist began using lighter strings, and detuning his guitar, to press the strings with his prosthesis more comfortably.
 Early in the band's history Iommi experimented with different dropped tunings, including C♯ tuning, or 3 semitones down, before settling on E♭/D♯ tuning, or a half-step down from standard tuning.

+Influences

+Early on, Black Sabbath were influenced by Cream, the Beatles, Fleetwood Mac, Jimi Hendrix, John Mayall & the Bluesbreakers, Blue Cheer, Golden Earring, Led Zeppelin, Jethro Tull, and Iron Butterfly.